ethereum/solidity-website/README.md

 ...
 ```

-Note that `coordsOverride` is an array of two numbers, representing latitude and longitude, respectively.
+Note that `coordsOverride` is a tuple of two numbers, representing latitude and longitude, respectively.
+Positive numbers represent north and east, while negative represent south and west.

 ## Blog entries